 If you want to identify whether you’re dealing with potentially problematic future employees, ask questions that can reveal their attitudes and behavior.
 Candidates who have nothing nice to say about their previous (or current) employer are a big red flag.

-It is why you can ask what they liked least about their former workplace, manager, or supervisors.
+Ask what they liked least about their former workplace, manager, or supervisors.
 If the job applicant has a list of things they disliked, especially targeting someone’s personality, dive deeper into the topic with additional clarifying questions.

 Moreover, if you discover that they hold grudges against their previous employers, consider whether they sound objective, self-centered, or irrational.